 Adam Kayce (who loves referring to himself in the third person) has been a bodyworker, personal trainer, healer, teacher, speaker, author, consultant, coach, business owner, tour guide (both at the San Diego Zoo, as well as in a jeep in Sedona, Arizona), bus driver, flower peddler, fashion consultant, bio-technician, lab rat (don’t ask), and most recently, a full-time web designer and developer.
 All of which makes filling out a job application more confusing than tax forms, which is why he’s an entrepreneur as well.

-When not in front of his computer, you can find Adam eating something with coconut in it, playing with his kids, watching CrossFit videos, or lying on his back next to the squat rack at the gym, trying to start a flash flood.
+When not in front of his computer, you can find Adam reading, eating something with coconut in it, playing with his kids, playing minecraft (don’t laugh – it’s addictive), or chasing the fitness of his youth.

 What is this website about, anyway?